rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-team.md

 people who have made significant contributions to rustc and its design.

+## Discussion

+Currently the compiler team chats in a number of places.
+There is an ongoing [thread] on the internals board about trying to find a permanent home.
+In any case, you can find people in one of three places at the moment:

+- The `#rustc` channel on mozilla's IRC (`irc.mozilla.org`)
+- The `t-compiler` stream on [the Zulip instance](https://rust-lang.zulipchat.com/#narrow/stream/131828-t-compiler)
+- The `compiler` channel on the [rust-lang discord](https://discord.gg/rust-lang)

 ## Rust compiler meeting

 The compiler team has a weekly meeting where we do triage and try to